 This article is a continuation of a different article I wrote this week, called The Purpose of Our Salvation.
 While it can easily stand alone, reading the first one might make my comments below about heaven and salvation make a little more sense.

-Since heaven represents the fruition of salvation, how we imagine heaven is a crucial indicator of how well we understand who God is and who we were created to be.
+Since heaven represents the fruition of salvation to us, how we imagine heaven is a crucial indicator of how well we understand who God is and who we were created to be.

 If you’ve still got your seat belt on from the first article, you’re going to want to pull it a little tighter.
 The road we’re about to venture on together is largely untraveled in our culture.

 Contrary to popular belief, heaven is not for people who are simply afraid of going to hell.
+It’s not even for people who are generally nice and easy-going.
 Heaven is for people who take joy in Jesus and who know that simply being in His presence is the ultimate reward.
 For those people, the prospect of being permitted into His perfect presence despite the problem of their unworthiness (thanks to what He did on the cross) is reason enough to worship Him and tell as many people about Him as they can.

 The common response to God’s coming judgment is to ask, “How could God not let me in?”
 Everyone else tells us how amazing we are so it’s easy to think we deserve to be in heaven.
 How could God not be crazy about us, even when we have little to no interest in following His ways?
 But think about it–wanting to go to heaven without any taste for living God’s way is possibly the most ironic statement this side of eternity.
 Heaven is where everything is God’s way 100 percent of the time.
 For someone who doesn’t trust God’s way, that actually sounds like a miserable and terrifying place.